Resilient Distributed Vector Consensus Using Centerpoints: Background and Resilient Vector Consensus Algorithm

-Note that \eqref{eq:res_bound_T} indicates \emph{resilience} of the ADRC algorithm that relies on approximate Tverberg partitions to compute safe points.
-For instance, the algorithm guarantees resilient consensus in $\mathbb{R}^2$ if for every normal node, less than $25\%$ of its neighbors are adversarial.
+Note that \eqref{eq:practical} indicates \emph{resilience} of the ADRC algorithm based on approximate Tverberg partitions to compute safe points.
+For instance, the algorithm guarantees resilient consensus in $\mathbb{R}^2$ if for every normal agent, less than $25\%$ of its neighbors are adversarial.